nolanlawson/optimize-js/README.md

 The first method is an easy win – those functions are immediately executed.
 The second method is more of a heuristic, but tends to be a safe bet given common patterns like Node-style errbacks, Promise chains, and UMD/Browserify/Webpack module declarations.

-In all such cases, `optimise-js` wraps the function in parentheses.
+In all such cases, `optimize-js` wraps the function in parentheses.

 ### But... you're adding bytes!